golovewkin/reactjs-interview-questions/README.md

     3. There will be a warning message in the console if the `key` prop is not present on list items.

+     There are three conditions to make sure, it is safe use the index as a key.

+     1. The list and items are static– they are not computed and do not change
+     2. The items in the list have no ids
+     3. The list is never reordered or filtered.

    **[⬆ Back to Top](#table-of-contents)**

 19. ### What is the use of refs?